Skip to content

 This guide describes how to use OpenGradient's native LLM inference capabilities from smart contracts.
 To see a list of LLMs supported, go to Supported Models.

 OpenGradient supports various security techniques for inference verification and security.
 Developers can choose the most suitable methods for their use cases and requirements.
-To learn more about the security options we offer, go Inference Verification.
+To learn more about the security options we offer, go to Inference Verification.

 LLM Inference Precompile